jiugexuan/jiublog/_posts/4-论文/1-deep learning/2022-10-15-[论文]Attention Is All You Need.md

 A single convolutional layer with kernel width $k < n$ does not connect all pairs of input and output positions.
 Doing so requires a stack of $O(n/k)$ convolutional layers in the case of contiguous kernels, or $O(log_k(n))$ in the case of dilated convolutions [18], increasing the length of the longest paths between any two positions in the network.
 Convolutional layers are generally more expensive than recurrent layers, by a factor of k.
 Separable convolutions [6], however, decrease the complexity considerably, to $O(k\cdot n \cdot d + n \cdot d^2)$.
 Even with $k = n$, however, the complexity of a separable convolution is equal to the combination of a self-attention layer and a point-wise feed-forward layer, the approach we take in our model.

 As side benefit, self-attention could yield more interpretable models.
 We inspect attention distributions from our models and present and discuss examples in the appendix.
-Not only do individual attention heads clearly learn to perform different tasks, many appear to exhibit behavior related to the syntactic and semantic structure of the sentences.
+Not only do individual attention heads clearly learn to perform different tasks, many appear to exhibit behavior related to the syntactic and semantic structure of the sentences.【主要讲解了表1】

 ## 5 Training 训练